True Risk Intelligence Score, the original proprietary 7-layer methodology that replaced CVSS for vulnerability prioritization.

 By combining seven independent intelligence layers, including real-world exploit validation through BASzy, TRIS eliminates the noise that causes security teams to spend the majority of their patching effort on vulnerabilities that will never be exploited, while leaving actively targeted exposures unaddressed.

-TRIS is available exclusively in CVEasy AI, the first local-first CTEM platform.
+TRIS is available exclusively in CVEasy AI, the first local-first CTEM platform on Apple hardware.
 Every score runs on your hardware.
 Your vulnerability data never leaves your building.

 Request a demo and see how TRIS prioritizes your actual vulnerability data.